 I am an Assistant Professor of Finance at the Wharton School.
 I research issues surrounding public finance, corporate and personal income taxation, and financial regulation.
 My research often uses quasi-experimental variation to answer questions with relevance for designing efficient fiscal and regulatory policy.
 I am particularly interested in how public entities raise funds–primarily through issuing bonds or raising taxes–and how those mechanisms affect businesses, consumers, investors, and workers.

-I am a graduate of Duke University with both an MA and PhD in Economics.
+I am a graduate of Duke University with both an MA and a PhD in Economics.
 I earned a BS in Economics at Ohio University in the Honors Tutorial College.
 Before grad school, I worked as a Tax Analysis Professional 1 in the Ohio Department of Taxation and as a Research Associate with the Center for College Affordability and Productivity.

 google scholar: link